 Retinal folds rarely cause vision problems for the individual dog.
 They represent small blind spots which are probably not even noticed by the dog.
 However, large areas of dysplasia (geographic dysplasia) may lead to large deficits in the visual field and dogs with retinal detachments are completely blind.

 There have been many questions about the certifiability of dogs with retinal folds.
-Retinal folds may be seen in many breeds and still pass a CERF examination and receive a CERF number.
+Retinal folds may be seen in many breeds and still pass an eye examination.
 This is due to the fact that the condition is thought either not to be hereditary in the particular breed or has never been shown to be connected to serious (blinding) forms of dysplasia.
 In all breeds, individuals with geographic and retinal detachment forms of retinal dysplasia are NOT certifiable.